stevemussmann/admixturePipeline/README.md

 ## Outputs:<a name="admixoutputs"></a>

 For the example line of code above, the following outputs will be produced:
-* **input.ped**, **input.map**: output of plink (produced only if you input a VCF file)
+* **input.ped**, **input.map**: text-based PLINK files in --recode12 format (produced only if you input a VCF file)
-* **results.zip**: a compressed file that can be input into a pipeline such as CLUMPAK
+* **results.zip**: a compressed results file compatible with CLUMPAK
 * **input.{k}\_{r}.P** and **input.{k}\_{r}.Q**: Admixture output files for each iteration {r} of each K value {k}
-* **input\_pops.txt**: a list of population data that can be input into a pipeline such as CLUMPAK
+* **input\_pops.txt**: a list of population data compatible with CLUMPAK
 * **input.recode.strct_in**: a structure-formatted file of filtered SNPs
-* **input.qfiles.json**: a json file containing all .Q file names per K value that were produced by this pipeline (new in AdmixPipe v3; required for runEvalAdmix.py module)
+* **input.qfiles.json**: a json file containing all .Q file names per K value that were produced by this pipeline (new in AdmixPipe v3.0+; required for runEvalAdmix.py module)

-Once you have finished running this stage of the pipeline, you can submit the two above files designated as CLUMPAK inputs to the online resource CLUMPAK (http://clumpak.tau.ac.il/).
-Once that analysis finishes, you can continue on with the pipeline using distructRerun.py
+Once you have finished running this stage of the pipeline, you can submit the two above files designated as CLUMPAK inputs to the online resource CLUMPAK (http://clumpak.tau.ac.il/), or use the submitClumpak.py module in the Docker container.

 # 2. submitClumpak.py <a name="submitclumpak"></a>

-This module was developed to automate the process of submitting admixturePipeline.py results to the CLUMPAK website (http://clumpak.tau.ac.il/).
-This module is **completely optional** because the same results can be accomplished by manually submitting your files to the CLUMPAK server. **You can skip this module and instead submit your files manually to the CLUMPAK server if you are using the Docker container.** Because it is optional, it is also the only module not functional in the Docker container.
-If you want to use this module, you will have to configure it on your own machine.
+This module was developed to automate the process of submitting admixturePipeline.py results to the CLUMPAK pipeline.
+As of AdmixPipe v3.1, this module now interacts with a local installation of CLUMPAK within the Docker container.
+If you cannot or do not want to use the Docker container, you can manually configure a Linux computer to make this module interact with the CLUMPAK webserver.
 Fortunately, this is easy for Ubuntu users because it just requires installation of selenium (a Python library) and the Firefox gecko driver, both of which can be installed from package repositories.
+If you do not want to use this module at all, manual submission to the CLUMPAK webserver remains a viable and easy option that will not significantly disrupt the pipeline flow.

 ## Installation & Setup for submitClumpak.py:<a name="clumpakinstall"></a>